cytoscape/cytoscape.js-qtip/README.md

  * `options.position.adjust.cyViewport` : When `true`, updates element qTip position on zoom and pan.
 Note you'll need your own mechanism to hide out-of-bounds qTips, such as customising the parent container.

  * `options.show.cyBgOnly` : When `true`, shows core qTips only for events originated on the core (not bubbled).
 Useful for "background" events.

+ * `options.hide.cyBgOnly` : When `true`, hides core qTips only for events originated on the core (not bubbled).
+Useful for "background" events.